Oil tumbles as huge supplies raise doubts about rally

 Prices were down from the open, as celebrations for the Chinese Lunar New Year that stretches into the weekend thinned trade volumes in Asia.

-The selloff picked up by afternoon following a fire and explosion at a gasoline processing unit in a refinery owned by Exxon Mobil in Torrance, California, near Los Angeles.
-Gasoline and heating oil prices saw less losses compared to crude as traders reacted nervously to the incident.
+The selloff picked up by afternoon following a fire and explosion at a gasoline processing unit in a refinery owned by Exxon Mobil (XOM.N) in Torrance, California, near Los Angeles.
+Gasoline and heating oil prices RBc1 HOc1 saw less losses compared to crude as traders reacted nervously to the incident.

 (Additional reporting by Robert Gibbons in New York, Jack Stubbs in London and Henning Gloystein in Singapore; Editing by Dale Hudson, David Goodman, Marguerita Choy, Christian Plumb, Andrew Hay and Chris Reese)